oqolarte/oblong/content/project/old-computer.md

 which is also present in the base install.
 I find cwm more pleasant to use than fvwm.

-I didn't want the console log to open everytime I log in, so I commented it out of the `/etc/X11/Xenodm/Xsetup_0` file.
+I didn't want the console log to open every time I log in, so I commented it out of the `/etc/X11/Xenodm/Xsetup_0` file.

 ## Terminal Emulator